ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 | 2.00 GHz  | `--cpu-freq=2000000` | `export SLURM_CPU_FREQ_REQ=2000000` | No |
 | 1.50 GHz  | `--cpu-freq=1500000` | `export SLURM_CPU_FREQ_REQ=1500000` | No |

-The only frequencies available on the processors on ARCHER2 are 1.5 GHz, 2.0 GHz and 2.25GHz.
+The only frequency caps available on the processors on ARCHER2 are 1.5 GHz, 2.0 GHz and 2.25GHz+turbo.

+!!! important
+    Setting the CPU frequency cap in this way sets the *maximum* frequency that the processors can use.
+    In practice, the individual cores may select different frequencies up to the value you have set depending on the workload on the processor.

+!!! important
+    When you select the highest frequency value (2.25 GHz), you also enable turbo boost and so the processor is free to set the CPU frequency to values above 2.25 GHz if possible within the power and thermal limits of the processor.
+We see that, with turbo boost enabled, the processors typically boost to around 2.8 GHz even when performing compute-intensive work.

 For example, you can add the following option to `srun` commands in your job submission scripts to set the CPU frequency to 2.25 GHz (and also enable turbo boost):